topher1794/sphinxhdf/source/index.rst

 ..
-ICARE Documentation documentation master file, created by sphinx-quickstart on Sun Apr 12 12:06:42 2020.
+Healthcare Documentation documentation master file, created by sphinx-quickstart on Sun Apr 12 12:06:42 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.